The Americans: Broadcast

-Home media

-Season 1 was released on DVD and Blu-ray Disc in Region 1 on February 11, 2014, in region 2 on March 24, 2014, and in region 4 on February 5, 2014.
-Special features include audio commentary on "The Colonel" by Joe Weisberg, Joel Fields and Noah Emmerich; three featurettes: "Executive Order 2579: Exposing the Americans", "Perfecting the Art of Espionage", and "Ingenuity Over Technology"; gag reel; and deleted scenes.

-Season 2 was released on DVD only, because the Blu-ray release of season 1 did not have enough sales to justify the format.
-The Region 1 version was released on December 16, 2014.
-The Region 2 version was released on January 26, 2015.
-Special features include two featurettes: "Operation Ghost Stories: The Real Directorate 'S'" and "Shades of Red: The Mortality of the Americans"; gag reel; and deleted scenes.

-Season 3 was released on DVD in Region 1 on March 1, 2016.
-Special features include deleted scenes and a featurette titled "The Cold War for Paige".

-Season 4 was released on DVD in Region 1 on March 7, 2017.
-Special features include extended and deleted scenes.

-Season 5 was released on DVD in Region 1 on March 27, 2018.
-Special features include deleted scenes and a gag reel.

-Season 6 was released on DVD in Region 1 on October 23, 2018, and a complete series boxset was released on February 5, 2019.

 Reception

 Critical response

-Over the course of its run, the series received widespread critical acclaim, with several publications naming it the best show on television.
-The American Film Institute listed The Americans as one of the top ten television series of 2013, 2014, 2015, 2016 and 2018.
+Over the course of its run, the series received widespread critical acclaim.
+The American Film Institute listed The Americans as one of the top ten television series of 2013, 2014, 2015, 2016, and 2018.

-Brian Tallerico from RogerEbert.com argued that while there are many good shows in the era of Peak TV, The Americans was the greatest then on television, and "one of the few that earns the capital-G Great title".
-Insider named it one of the "50 TV shows everyone should watch in their lifetime".

-After it ended its six-season run, Tim Goodman from The Hollywood Reporter considered The Americans to be among the "Hall of Fame" dramas, and stated it was one of his top 5 favorite television dramas of all-time.
+After it ended its six-season run, Tim Goodman from The Hollywood Reporter considered The Americans to be among the "Hall of Fame" dramas, and stated it was one of his top five favorite television dramas of all-time.
 IndieWire and Paste named it the best FX TV series of all-time.
-The New York Times named the series one of the best 20 TV dramas since The Sopranos.
-Vice called it "The Sopranos of this decade".
-Carrie Wittmer from Business Insider declared it one of the greatest series ever and "the end of TV's Golden Age".
+The New York Times named the series one of the best 20 TV dramas since The Sopranos, while Vice called it "The Sopranos of this decade".
 In September 2019, The Guardian ranked the show 43rd on its list of the 100 best TV shows of the 21st century, stating that the "gorgeous, slow-burning drama" was "terminally overlooked in favour of flashier, flimsier fare".
 In September 2022, Rolling Stone ranked the show 14th on its list of the 100 greatest TV shows of all time.